nishant050/render-dashboard-app/readme.md

 server.js

 The heart of the back-end.
-This Node.js/Express file starts the web server, serves all static front-end files (including the dashboard and apps), and defines the API endpoints (/upload, /files) for the File Hub application.
-It uses the multer library to process file uploads.
+This Node.js/Express file starts the web server, serves all static front-end files, and defines the comprehensive API for the File Explorer.
+It uses multer for uploads and Node's fs module for all file system operations (create, read, update, delete, move).

 package.json

 Node.js project manifest.
-It lists project metadata and, most importantly, the dependencies (express, multer) required to run the server.
+It lists project metadata and the dependencies (express, multer) required to run the server.
 Render uses this file to know what to install with npm install.

 index.html (root)